 Although the Thaddeus Kosciuszko National Memorial as a unit of the National Park Service was created independently and has its own enabling legislation, it falls under the administrative jurisdiction of Independence National Historical Park.
 Special events at the site are limited to those which meet the following criteria:

-The Superintendent shall, within ten days, issue a permit upon proper application.
-No public assembly permit shall be issued for a period in excess of 14 consecutive days, provided that permits may be extended for like periods upon a new application, unless another applicant has requested use of the same location and multiple occupancy at that location is not reasonably possible.
-The use of message bearing signs may be used in conjunction with public assemblies, vigils, rallies, demonstrations, religious activities and other forms of public expression provided that a Special Use Permit has been issued and approved by the park Superintendent.
+The Superintendent shall, within ten days of an application being submitted to the Public Affairs Office, issue a permit upon proper application.
+No public assembly permit shall be issued for a period more than 14 consecutive days, if permits may be extended for like periods upon a new application, unless another applicant has requested use of the same location and multiple occupancy at that location is not reasonably possible.
 All such signs are to be attended at all times.
 “Attended” is defined as an individual being on-site within arm’s length of his or her sign.
 Signs are not permitted in public buildings.
-Amplified sound systems may be used in conjunction with public assemblies to the extent that they comply with the provisions of §2.12(a)(1)(ii).

 Demonstrations involving 25 persons or fewer may be held without a permit provided that the other conditions required for the issuance of a permit are met and provided further that the group is not merely an extension of another group already availing itself of the 25-person maximum under this provision or will not unreasonably interfere with other demonstrations or special events.
 Individuals and small groups who take advantage of the permit exception may make use of hand-carried signs, but not stages, platforms, amplified sound or structures.
 While it is not mandatory, the organizer is requested to provide reasonable notice of the proposed event to the park superintendent, including whether there is any reason to believe that there may be an attempt to disrupt, protest, or prevent the activity.